Vovan999222/discord-music-bot-huita/README.md

 pip install "discord.py[voice]" yt-dlp
 ```

-Or create a `requirements.txt` file and install via:
+Or use the `requirements.txt` file and install it via:
 ```bash
 pip install -r requirements.txt
 ```